techy4shri/CppLabEngine/docs_source/graphics_guide.md

 - Legacy DOS-era C/C++ programs
 - Educational projects requiring simple visualization

-CppLab IDE includes a modern Windows port (WinBGIM) that allows `graphics.h` programs to run on contemporary Windows systems.
+CppLabEngine includes a modern Windows port (WinBGIM) that allows `graphics.h` programs to run on contemporary Windows systems.

 ## When to Use graphics.h